 The same rasp and rattling rustle the cicadas use

-As they cling to the high leaves in
+As they cling to the high

 Friend Paul is quoting from Andrea Lee’s article, “Personal History: Altered State — Pennsylvania, blackness, and the art of being foreign,” in the June 30, 2008 issue of The New Yorker.